 Instructions:

-- Sprinkle baking soda on the surface or mix it in a bowl.
+- Sprinkle baking soda on the surface or mix into a paste.

 Ingredients: